 - You’ll need to provide some basic information to verify your enrollment account.
 You will provide your social security number as you will not yet have your Enrollee ID.
 This is a one-time request only.
 You’ll get to setup your own username and password as part of the registration process.

-If you were enrolled in the Chevron Dental PPO or Dental HMO Plan in 2017*, we requested that you receive at least one preventive dental cleaning** between January 1 and December 31, 2017.
-If you did not participate in this preventive care measure in 2017, you will pay a dental surcharge - $120 more for your annual Dental PPO or Dental HMO Plan premium in 2018.
-Your Chevron dental plan and the HR Service Center has now completed a verification process to determine if the dental surcharge applies to you in 2018.
-You can view your dental surcharge status on the Benefits Connection website or by calling the HR Service Center.
+If you were enrolled in the Chevron Dental PPO or Dental HMO Plan in 2018*, we requested that you receive at least one preventive dental cleaning** between January 1 and December 31, 2018.
+If you did not participate in this preventive care measure in 2018, you will pay a dental surcharge - $120 more for your annual Dental PPO or Dental HMO Plan premium in 2019.
+By the end of the first quarter in 2019, the Chevron dental plan and the HR Service Center will complete a verification process to determine if the dental surcharge applies to you in 2019.
+You can view your dental surcharge status on the BenefitConnect website or by calling the HR Service Center.

-If it was determined that the dental surcharge does in fact apply to you in 2018, you will be mailed a revised confirmation statement from the HR Service Center by the end of the first quarter of 2018.
-If applicable, the $120 dental surcharge will be applied to your Chevron Dental PPO or Dental HMO Plan coverage over 20 pay periods beginning in March 2018.
+If it was determined that the dental surcharge does in fact apply to you in 2019, you will be mailed a revised confirmation statement from the HR Service Center by the end of February 2019.
+If applicable, the $120 dental surcharge will be applied to your Chevron Dental PPO or Dental HMO Plan coverage over 20 pay periods beginning in March 2019.
 The dental surcharge will also appear as a separate payroll deduction line item on your pay statements.

-If you believe the dental surcharge was assessed to you in error, you may dispute the assignment as follows:
+If you believe the dental surcharge was assessed to you in error, you have until May 1, 2019, to dispute the assignment as follows:

 - Contact your dentist for documentation related to the preventive treatment.
 To be considered, the documentation must include